-- (d) NO REPLY AS A MATTER OF RIGHT.
-Except for a reply to a motion for summary judgment or a reply brief in a social security case, no party may reply without leave.
-A motion requesting leave to reply must not exceed three pages inclusive of all parts; must specify the need for, and the length of, the proposed reply; and must not include the proposed reply.
+- (e) NO REPLY AS A MATTER OF RIGHT.
+Except for a reply to a motion for summary judgment or a reply brief in a social security action, no party may reply without leave.
+A motion for leave to reply must not exceed three pages; must specify the need for, and the length of, the proposed reply; and must not include the proposed reply.
+No response to a motion for leave to reply is permitted.
 A party may reply to a response to a motion for summary judgment within fourteen days after service of the response.
-A reply must not exceed seven pages inclusive of all parts. - (e) EMERGENCY OR TIME-SENSITIVE MOTION.
+A reply must not exceed seven pages. - (f) EMERGENCY OR TIME-SENSITIVE MOTION.
 If a party moves for emergency or time-sensitive relief, the title of the motion must include "emergency" or "time-sensitive," and the motion must include an introductory paragraph that explains the nature of the exigency and states the day by which a ruling is requested.
-The unwarranted designation of a motion as an emergency can result in a sanction. - (f) NO INCORPORATION BY REFERENCE.
-A motion, other legal memorandum, or brief may not incorporate by reference all or part of any other motion, legal memorandum, or brief. - (g) DUTY TO CONFER IN GOOD FAITH. - (1) Duty.
-Before filing a motion in a civil action, except a motion for injunctive relief, for judgment on the pleadings, for summary judgment, or to certify a class, the movant must confer with the opposing party in a good faith effort to resolve the motion. - (2) Certification.
-At the end of the motion and under the heading "Local Rule 3.01(g) Certification," the movant: - (A) must certify that the movant has conferred with the opposing party, - (B) must state whether the parties agree on the resolution of all or part of the motion, and - (C) if the motion is opposed, must explain the means by which the conference occurred.
+The unwarranted designation of a motion as an emergency can result in a sanction.

+(g) DUTY TO CONFER IN GOOD FAITH.

+- (1) Duty.
+Before filing a motion in a civil action, except a motion for a Rule 11 sanction, for injunctive relief, for judgment on the pleadings, for summary judgment, or to certify a class, the movant must confer with the opposing party in a good faith effort to resolve the motion. - (2) Certificate.
+At the end of the motion and under the heading "Local Rule 3.01(g) Certificate," the movant: - (A) must certify that the movant has conferred with the opposing party, - (B) must state whether the parties agree on the resolution of all or part of the motion, and - (C) if the motion is opposed, must explain the means by which the conference occurred.

 - (3) Unavailability.
 If the opposing party is unavailable before the motion's filing, the movant after filing must try diligently for three days to contact the opposing party.
 Promptly after either contact or expiration of the three days, the movant must supplement the motion with a statement certifying whether the parties have resolved all or part of the motion.
 Failure to timely supplement can result in denial of the motion without prejudice.
-The purposeful evasion of a communication under this rule can result in a sanction. - (h) ORAL ARGUMENT OR EVIDENTIARY HEARING.
-A party must request oral argument or an evidentiary hearing in a separate document accompanying the party's motion or response and stating the time necessary. - (i) SUPPLEMENTAL AUTHORITY.
+The purposeful evasion of a communication under this rule can result in a sanction. - (h) NO INCORPORATION BY REFERENCE.
+A motion, other legal memorandum, or brief may not incorporate by reference all or part of any other motion, legal memorandum, or brief. - (i) ORAL ARGUMENT OR EVIDENTIARY HEARING.
+A party must request oral argument or an evidentiary hearing in a separate document accompanying the party's motion or response and stating the time necessary. - (j) SUPPLEMENTAL AUTHORITY.
 After filing a legal memorandum but before a decision, a party identifying a supplemental authority that is not merely cumulative may file without argument or comment a notice of supplemental authority that contains only: - (1) a citation of the authority; - (2) a specification by page, paragraph, and line of the issue or argument in the earlier paper that the authority supplements; and - (3) a succinct quotation from the authority.

-The notice must not include a copy of the authority unless the authority is not readily available and must not exceed two pages inclusive of all parts.
+The notice must not include a copy of the authority unless the authority is not readily available and must not exceed two pages.

-- (j) NO PROPOSED ORDER.
-Unless otherwise permitted by these rules, no party in a civil action may submit a proposed judgment or other order without leave. - (k) NO UNAUTHORIZED CORRESPONDENCE.
+(k) NO PROPOSED ORDER.
+Unless otherwise permitted by these rules, no party in a civil action may submit a proposed judgment or other order without leave.

+(l) NO UNAUTHORIZED CORRESPONDENCE.
 A party must not use a letter, email, or the like to request relief or to respond to a request for relief.